top of page

 If your body allows for it, I suggest carrying-on ONE backpack and not have any checked baggage.
 And make sure the pack is something less than the maximum allowable carryon-size (usually that’s less than 45 inches, l + w + h, though less is more.
 Packs are often listed in liters.
 So you’re looking for a pack of no more than about 42L.
 And if you can go smaller, do it.
 Trust me.
 I’m a doctor).
 There are many, many different types of backpacks nowadays – from utilitarian to hipster – and just as many YouTube channels dedicated to reviewing them.
 A backpack exists for every type of person.
 Find what works for you and use it.

 The main trait to look for when selecting a pack is comfort for you.
 A bag can look nice but end up not fitting correctly when full of your stuff, rubbing you raw in places you never thought possible.
 Or worse, it can’t handle what you pack and breaks/rips in the middle of your excursion.
 Not fun.
 I’ve been there.
-So try on the pack in the store and walk around for a good half-hour with it fully loaded before purchasing it.
+So try on the pack in the store and move around for a good half-hour with it fully loaded before purchasing it.
 Sit down...stand up...walk up stairs.
 Stand motionless for twenty minutes to replicate all the queuing (lining up) you’ll be doing.
 Otherwise, what looks great could turn out to be too wimpy or worse yet, very uncomfortable – important things to know before you’re on the road.

 In the packing department, I’ve downgraded since beginning international travel in the late 1980s.
 I used to take two bags when I traveled: a backpack and a smaller butt bag-type.
-Nowadays it’s just one small backpack.
+Nowadays it’s just one carryon-size backpack.
 No matter where you’re travelling, what you're doing, or for how long you’ll be away, one under-carryon-size pack is usually plenty, even for a larger-framed guy like me.

 What I use: Though I’ve used different brands of packs (Northface, Victorinox, Oakley, Osprey, Quest, REI...), I’ve found the Cotopaxi Allpa35 to work extremely well for me.
 My go-to bag used to be Osprey's Porter 46, but I rarely packed it over two-thirds full.
 The Allpa35 actually fits my larger frame better than the Osprey, and I'm a fan of its no dangly bits design.
 Plus, it can fit in the overhead bin of commuter jet (squished, if packed full).
 It also has a padded and dedicated laptop compartment and comes in all sorts of designs and colors.
 My wife found the Cotopaxi so nice, she actually gave up her long-time favorite Victorinox “Deluxe Travel Laptop Backpack” from their Altmont 3.0 series for the Allpa28.
 She loves its organizational structure and the company’s message.
 So now, even when we’re gone for months at a time, we use our Cotopaxi-s.
+Give them a look!

 The best travel advice I have for people unaccustomed to traveling light is: Layout what you think you are going to need.
 Then, leave half of it home and take more money.
 Have you ever heard anyone say, “Next time, I’m going to pack more!”?
 A smaller bag is essential and can fit all you need.
 Still having a tough time giving up your larger (roller)bag?
-Peep these tips:
+Peep these hacks:

 Tip 1: Pack the same amount of clothes whether a week-long trip or a several month excursion.
 The only difference between the two is that you’ll wash clothes more often on an extended excursion.
 Though your hotel can often launder anything, it can get expensive quickly.
 So, you might decide to launder certain items in the sink or at a local laundromat – and both represent very great cultural experiences.
 You could also stay at a hotel with washing facilities.